Click on a topic below for quick and easy access to important resources:

 Our OASIS FAQ includes the following guidance for judges: https://www.ncids.org/oasis-guidance-for-judges/

-In the rare event a fee app amount is reduced outside of court, here is what we need you to do:
+In the rare event a fee app amount is reduced outside of court, please contact Aaron Gallagher, at [email protected].

 Under G.S.
 7A-455, a trial court must direct that a civil judgment for the money value of services rendered be appointed counsel be entered against defendants who are convicted, whether at trial or by guilty plea.
 The value of services must be determined in accordance with IDS Rules and certain factors described by the statute.
 G.S.
 7A-455(b).
 In addition to the value of services rendered, G.S.
 7A455.1 requires convicted defendants to pay an appointment fee of seventy-five dollars.
 Before imposing attorney’s fees, the trial court must give the defendant notice of the total amount of fees to be imposed and ask the defendant personally whether he or she wishes to be heard on the issue.